 Location: SLI Brain Injury Health and Wellness Center, 7 Oakland St., Lexington, MA

-Note: there are two separate physical fitness internship programs for the fall of 2018 at the SLI Brain Injury Health and Wellness Center in Lexington, with one program running Monday-Wednesday-Friday and another program running Tuesday-Thursday.
+Note: there are two separate physical fitness internship offerings at Supportive Living for the Spring of 2019, with one program running Monday-Wednesday-Friday and another program running Tuesday-Thursday.
+A full-time M-F, 1:00pm-5:00pm internship can also be explored.

 Interns will complete up to 150 hours of hands-on experience for the Monday-Wednesday-Friday internship, or up to 120 hours for the Tuesday-Thursday internship.